 Consistent with the Higher Education Act, Aspen's certification to participate in Title IV programs terminated after closing of the Reverse Merger.
 The DOE received Aspen's application and extended the provisional certification through September 30, 2013.
 In the future, the DOE may impose additional or different terms and conditions in any final or provisional program participation agreement that it may issue.
-In terms of future deadlines with the DOE, Aspen is required to re-apply by June 30, 2013 to continue its participation in the Title IV HEA programs.
-At that time, a determination will be made whether we meet the requirements for full certification.
+Aspen timely filed its application for full certification in the Title IV HEA programs by the June 30, 2013 deadline and is awaiting the DOE's decision.